dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

   }
 }

-# Add outputs to be used in documentation
+# Define outputs to be used in documentation
 output "cluster_id" {
   value = confluent_kafka_cluster.this.id
   description = "The ID of the created Confluent Cloud cluster"